Banner Corporation (BANR)'s Financial Results Comparing With Atlantic Capital Bancshares Inc. (NASDAQ:ACBI) | New Business Observer

 |16.16

-Table 1 shows top-line revenue, earnings per share and valuation of the two companies.
-Atlantic Capital Bancshares Inc. has lower revenue and earnings than Banner Corporation.
-The company that is currently more affordable of the two stocks is the one that has a lower price-to-earnings ratio.
-Banner Corporation has been trading at a lower price-to-earnings ratio than Atlantic Capital Bancshares Inc., which means that it is at the moment the more affordable of the two companies.
+Table 1 shows gross revenue, earnings per share and valuation of the two companies.
+Atlantic Capital Bancshares Inc. seems to has lower revenue and earnings compared to Banner Corporation.
+The company with a lower P/E ratio is presently more affordable of the two stocks.
+Banner Corporation’s presently lower P/E ratio makes it the more affordable of the two businesses.

 Profitability